 Over the years, Congress has called for additional sanctions, expressed views on nonproliferation policies related to missiles or advanced conventional weapons, and expressed views on the organization of the U.S. Government to implement those policies in several other laws.
-There are provisions related to missile proliferation in the Foreign Assistance Act of 1961, the Iran Nonproliferation Act of 2000, the Iran-Iraq Arms Nonproliferation Act of 1992, the Freedom Support Act, and the Cooperative Threat Reduction Act.
-These and other laws are listed in Appendix B. In the 108th Congress, Representative Lantos introduced H.R.
-1875, the Missile Threat Reduction Act, which called for an internationally legally binding agreement (presumably to strengthen the MTCR), \$250M in funds for technical assistance and destruction of missile programs, and strengthened sanctions against missile proliferation.
-The bill remained in the House International Relations Committee.
+There are provisions related to missile proliferation in the Foreign Assistance Act of 1961, the Iran and Syria Nonproliferation Act of 2006, the Iran-Iraq Arms Nonproliferation Act of 1992, the Freedom Support Act, and the Cooperative Threat Reduction Act.
+These and other laws are listed in Appendix B.

-Issues for 109th Congress
+Issues for the 110th Congress